FadedHD/PS4-ArchLinux-Guide/README.md

 | Garuda Linux | [**Download** ](https://garudalinux.org/downloads)
 | EndeavourOS | [**Download** ](https://endeavouros.com) |

-If you use another Arch-based distribution, you can use that as well.
+You can also use another Arch-based Distributions if you find something better.

 ### Kernel.